2006 Hezbollah cross-border raid: The raid

 At about same time, the Hezbollah fighters in ambush positions at Milepost 105 attacked two Israeli armored Humvees carrying out a routine patrol in the area.
 Prior to the attack, one of the Hezbollah fighters, who was hiding among weeds with an anti-tank missile, had been spotted from a nearby IDF observation tower, but the tower was apparently unable to relay this information due to communication problems.
 The two Humvees were manned by reservist soldiers.
 The lead Humvee, codenamed 4, contained four soldiers.
 The overall commander of the patrol, Ehud Goldwasser, sat in the commander's seat, next to the driver, Razak Muadi, while Eldad Regev and Tomer Weinberg sat in the back.
 The second Humvee, codenamed 4A, had three soldiers instead of the usual four.
 Shani Turgeman commanded the Humvee, while Wassim Nazal drove it and combat soldier Eyal Benin sat in the back.
 As the Humvees passed, the Hezbollah fighters waited for them to drive around the bend until they were completely exposed.
 As the trailing Humvee passed the highest point and began descending downward, the first Hezbollah squad on the Lebanese side of the border attacked the convoy by launching anti-tank missiles and heavy machine gun fire, which destroyed the second IDF Humvee.
 Nazal was killed when the Humvee was destroyed by anti-tank fire, while Turgeman and Benin survived the initial volley and were shot dead while attempting to escape from the burning vehicle.
 The Hezbollah squad on the Israeli side of the border shot two RPGs at the first Humvee from a short range.
-Goldwasser, Regev, and Weinberg were seriously wounded, while Muadi was slightly wounded.
+Goldwasser was killed and Regev and Weinberg were seriously wounded, while Muadi was slightly wounded.
 Muadi dragged Weinberg out and they managed to escape the vehicle and hide in nearby bushes.
-The second Hezbollah squad headed towards the first IDF Humvee and kidnapped the critically wounded soldiers Goldwasser and Regev, and escaped back into Lebanon in a waiting car and drove off through olive orchards to the Lebanese border village of Aita al-Shaab.
-Both Goldwasser and Regev died of the injuries sustained in the attack.
+The second Hezbollah squad headed towards the first IDF Humvee and killed Regev and took Goldwasser and Regev's bodies, and escaped back into Lebanon in a waiting car and drove off through olive orchards to the Lebanese border village of Aita al-Shaab.
 The entire incident took no more than 10 minutes.